contextjs/context/src/context/README.md

 ## ✨ Features

 - Unified command-line interface for managing ContextJS-based projects
 - Support for creating new projects from templates
 - Project-wide or selective build and watch support
-- Simple interface with intelligent defaults
+- Supports all TypeScript compiler flags via `ctx build` and `ctx watch`
 - Works seamlessly with all ContextJS packages

 ## 📦 Installation